 - Repairs or improvements that take over six months

-Renovation Loans to Help You Buy and Personalize a New Home.
+Renovation Home Loans To Help You Buy And Personalize A New Home.

-If you’re open to the idea of buying a fixer-upper, our renovation loans can help with that, too.
+If you’re open to the idea of buying a fixer-upper, our loans for home renovation can help with that, too.
 They allow you to combine the purchase price of the home and the cost of repairs or upgrades into a single mortgage.
-That way, you don’t have to take out second loan after the purchase, likely at a much higher interest rate.
+That way, you don’t have to take out a second loan after the purchase, likely at a much higher interest rate.
 And you can start repairs immediately after closing.
 Additional benefits include:

 - You could buy a home in a great location at less than market price